opiter09/Fossil-Fighters-Champions-Randomizer/README.md

   complications with editing individual creature data, many vivosaurs which changed to the same palette before will change to the same different one after
 - Team Randomization is HIGHLY experimental.
-If you get crashes on story fights, please let me know and...well I'll just have to disable it again, lol.
+If you get crashes on story fights, please let me know and...well I'll just have to disable it again, lol
+- The teams randomization randomizes regular vivos, super evolvers, boneysaurs, and zombiesaurs among themselves.
+"True" legendaries (Zongazonga, Tonzilla, etc.) are entirely untouched

+If you would like to see the table of new spawns, see the "ffc_digsiteOutput.txt" the randomizer generates.
+UNlike FF1, we don't have map names associated to everything, so you'll have to look at the zone maps in FFC-E-Maps-Color.zip to figure out which area is which.

 Also, you download this by pressing the green "Code" button and choosing "Download ZIP," and you run it by dragging and dropping an FFC ROM onto randomize.exe.
 You MUST put the ROM in